 Several aspects of any such pipeline construction project impact a landowner’s rights.
 The initial survey work, route selection, finding of public need by the ICC, and easement negotiation all represent areas where landowners must be aware of their rights and the risk of loss.
 For instance, when a pipeline company asks for permission to conduct a preliminary survey, it is advisable to insist on a written agreement and financial compensation before consenting.
 While a company may characterize its survey work as non-invasive, past landowners have experienced damage to fences, rutted lanes, holes left from soil borings, and escaped livestock as a result of survey work.
 A written agreement prepared by those with experience in handling such matters can protect a landowner’s interests.
 Another example where knowledgeable assistance can make a difference pertains to the ICC.
 As an administrative agency subject to specific laws and its own unique rules, having the help of someone experienced with ICC proceedings will make navigating the regulatory process easier.
 Easement negotiation is also critical in that it includes more than just money.
 A variety of other factors should be considered in easement negotiations to successfully protect a landowner’s interests.

-In all of these areas, Shay Phillips Ltd. can assist landowners protect their interests.
-Over the years, William Shay and Jonathan Phillips have represented numerous landowners in negotiations with utilities as well as in ICC proceedings.
-Mr. Shay and Mr. Phillips’ representation of landowners, and groups of landowners, includes numerous ICC pipeline and electric transmission line dockets.
-For example, Shay Phillips Ltd. represented a group of landowners in ICC Docket 14-0754, in which Dakota Access, LLC sought approval for the construction of, and route for, a new petroleum pipeline.
-In addition, among the attorneys at Shay Phillips Ltd. is former ICC judge John Albers.
-Mr. Albers has presided over dockets relating to pipelines, electric transmission lines, natural gas transmission lines, and water distribution lines.
-His experience can provide valuable insight into the ICC decision making process.
-Regardless of the type of utility facility, Shay Phillips Ltd. has the experience to help landowners protect their interests.
+In all of these areas, Shay Law, Ltd. can assist developers in obtaining their required certificates and approvals, and assist landowners and others to protect their interests.
+Over the years, William Shay has represented energy developers, energy cooperatives, and numerous landowners in negotiations with utilities, as well as in ICC proceedings.
+Mr. Shay’s representation of developers, cooperatives, and landowners, and groups of landowners, includes numerous ICC pipeline and electric transmission line dockets.
+For example, Shay Law, Ltd. represented a group of landowners in ICC Docket 14-0754, in which Dakota Access, LLC sought approval for the construction of, and route for, a new petroleum pipeline.
+In addition, among the attorneys at Shay Law, Ltd. are former ICC administrative law judges John Albers and Jan Von Qualen.
+Mr. Albers and Ms. Von Qualen have presided over dockets relating to pipelines, electric transmission lines, natural gas transmission lines, and water distribution lines.
+Their experience can provide valuable insight into the ICC decision making process.